zerotohero-dev/volkan-uses-z2h-dev/docs/index.md

 * [Java Ranch Big Moose Saloon](https://coderanch.com): I used to visit this site to learn about Java development.
 * [java.sun.com](https://web.archive.org/web/20230319084116/https://java.sun.com/):
-  Once upon a time, Java was free as in free beer.
+  Once upon a time, Java was free, as in “*free beer*”.
 * [astalavista.box.sk](https://web.archive.org/web/20230319084116/http://astalavista.box.sk/):
   I used to visit this site to learn about security.